James Burton (property developer): Personal life

 Burton was Master of the Worshipful Company of Tylers and Bricklayers in 1801 to 1802.
-In 1804, in response to the cessation of amicable relations with the French Republic, Burton recruited 1600 volunteers, whom he named the Loyal British Artificers, at his expense, from the artificers that were in his employ, and of which he became Lieutenant-Colonel Commandant, for the eventuality of invasion by the French.
+In 1804, in response to the possibility of invasion by France, Burton recruited from his workforce 1600 volunteers, whom he named the Loyal British Artificers, of which he became Lieutenant-Colonel Commandant.
 The rally-point of Burton's Loyal British Artificers was to be the Tottenham Court Road.
 Burton attended the funeral of Horatio Nelson in 1806.

 James Burton was an early member of the Athenaeum Club, London, as was his son, Decimus Burton, who has been described as the 'prime member of the Athenaeum' by architectural scholar Guy Williams who there 'mixed with many of the greatest in the land, meeting the most creative as well as those with enormous hereditary wealth'.
 During 1820, Burton, his wife, and his children dined and attended the opera with George Bellas Greenough to finalise Greenhough and Decimus's designs.
-James and Decimus Burton were 'on excellent terms' with Princess Victoria, and with the Duchess of Kent.
-The Princess and the Duchess, with several courtiers, laid the foundation stone of a Decimus Burton School in Tunbridge Wells, and, five weeks later, in autumn 1834, they stayed, by Decimus's invitation, at James Burton's villa at St Leonards-on-Sea, for several months, until several weeks into 1835.
+James and Decimus Burton were 'on excellent terms' with Princess Victoria and with the Duchess of Kent.
+The Princess and the Duchess laid the foundation stone of a Decimus Burton School in Tunbridge Wells, and, in autumn 1834, stayed for several months, at Decimus's invitation, at James Burton's villa at St Leonards-on-Sea, until several weeks into 1835.

 Elizabeth Burton died at St Leonards-on-Sea on 14 January 1837.
 James Burton died at St Leonards-On-Sea on 31 March 1837.
 James is buried in a pyramidal tomb in the churchyard of St Leonards-on-Sea, the town that he had designed and created, where a commemorative monument was erected.

 Marriage and children

-On 1 March 1783, at St. Clement Danes, Strand, London, James Burton married Elizabeth Westley (12 December 1761 – 14 January 1837), of Loughton, Essex, daughter of John and Mary Westley.
-They had six sons and six daughters, ten of whom were alive at the time of their father's death on 31 March 1837.
-Their first four children were all baptized at the church at which they had married, and entered in the church registers with the surname 'Haliburton': however, James and Elizabeth changed their surname to 'Burton' between the birth of their fourth child and the birth of their fifth child.
+On 1 March 1783, at St. Clement Danes, Strand, London, James Burton married Elizabeth Westley (12 December 1761 – 14 January 1837), of Loughton, Essex, who was the daughter of John and Mary Westley.
+They had six sons and six daughters.
+The first four children were entered into the registers with the surname 'Haliburton'.
+James and Elizabeth changed their surname to 'Burton' between the birth of their fourth child and the birth of their fifth child.

+Ten of Burton's children were alive at the time of his 1837 death at which his vocational legacy was divided in three between his precocious sons William Ford Burton (who inherited the financial management), and Decimus Burton (who inherited the architectural practice), and Alfred Burton (who inherited the societal patronages).
+James Burton Junior the Egyptologist, Septimus Burton the solicitor, and Henry Burton the physician, started vocational disciplines that had not any precedent in the disciplines of their father.